ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/no-one-should-own-this-building.md

 <img src="/images/cleaned_ai_generated_church.png" alt="AI rendering of a domed church.">

 *Disclaimer: while there are references to true events and people in this story, the majority of these events and characters are heavily fictionalized.
 Do not trust any of this as a factual source.
-The drawing above was generated with AI and is not intended to reflect any building, real or fictional.*
+The drawing above is AI-generated.*

 ## Chapter 1: Gus Antoniou